Tuesday, 29 September 2009

 --------------------------

-are old news but I still want to give my 2 cents.
+Going to talk about a few stand out tracks in the mix, most of these are old news but I still want to give my 2 cents.
 These aren't necessarily thee standout tracks, as the aforementioned "thee" have been talked about by every blog under the sun.

-Dirty Squirrel - Biscuits
+Dirty Squirrel - Biscuits:

-that's on A Raver's Diary.
+A nice downbeat techno track, that reminds me of some of the stuff that's on A Raver's Diary.
 I'm not entirely sure who "Dirty Squirrel" is/are, but some quick research leads me to believe its a guy from London and that the name he/she/they actually perform under is "The Dirty Squirrels".
 I'm surprised this artist doesn't have more exposure as the tracks I have heard are all top quality and they are tracks I'd love to hear on a night out.
 This is an artist I'm going to keep my eye on.

-Britney Spears - Outrageous (Felix Cartal)
+Britney Spears - Outrageous (Felix Cartal):

 This track is dedicated to all those pretentious fucks who say they'll never put Britney Spears in a mix.
 Cartal, once again, dominates the original track to come out with something that's completely original in its own right.
 Expect Distortion.